amylour/everneed/TESTING.md

 ### Browser Compatibility

-Freefido was tested on the following browsers, new users were created, old users data edited and all features were tested:
+Everneed was tested on the following browsers, purchases were made, article/products added/edited/deleted, error pages, all features were accessible and working as intended:

 - Chrome v117.0.5938.92
 - Firefox v114.0.2